figtools/figgy.docs/getting-started/concepts.md

 ## **Figgy Concepts**:

-Configuration management is best handled by hierarchies of key-value pairs in a configuration tree.
+Application config management is best managed through hierarchies of key-value pairs in a configuration tree.
 AWS ParameterStore natively supports managing access to hierarchies of configurations through IAM policies.
-Figgy is built on top of ParameterStore to ensure maximum configurability and access control based on your business's needs.
+Figgy is a suite of tools built on AWS ParameterStore designed to add additional functionality around config management without affecting the great AWS native integrations that ParameterStore.

 In the Figgy documentation you may see the following nomenclature when referencing configurations and configuration hierarchies.